-Every rounded back workout routine should consist out of horizontal and vertical pulling movements.
-Our backs consist out of quite a lot of different muscles and this approach will ensure that all of them are trained sufficiently.
+Every complete back workout routine should consist out of horizontal and vertical pulling movements.
+Our backs consist out of quite a lot of different muscles, and this approach will ensure that all of them are trained sufficiently.
 The lat pulldown is the go-to exercise for your vertical pulling.
-And you can do them perfectly by using resistance bands.
+And you can do them very effectively by using resistance bands.

 You will need two things to get started with your next back workout.
 First a resistance band and second a door anchor.
 You have to attach the resistance band to a point above your head for it to be effective.
-When it comes to resistance bands we highly recommend you get a set of band instead of a single one.
+When it comes to resistance bands, we highly recommend you get a set of band instead of a single one.
 A set will contain resistance bands with different resistance levels.
 Therefore, you will be able to adjust the resistance and do all the exercises for other body parts.
 If you still don’t have a set, grab our Resistance Bands Set and start making progress.
 While you are at it get yourself a Door Anchor as well.

 This article will teach you how to do a perfect lat pulldown with resistance bands.
 You will find a step-by-step description as well as a how-to video.
 Furthermore, we will cover variations for the lat pulldown as well as different methods to adjust the resistance.
 In the last section you will find background information about effectivity of resistance band training, what muscles you will use in this exercise and how to effectively incorporate lat pulldowns into your workout.